Chess Master Heavyweight Drum Roll

-Akiba Rubinstein (12 December, 1882 - 15 March, 1961) was a Polish master who is thought to be the greatest player never to be World Champion.
+(12 December, 1880 - 15 March, 1961) was a Polish master who is thought to be the greatest player never to be World Champion.
 He was to play Lasker for the title in 1914 but World War I put pay to that.

 Rubinstein wowed the world with his phenomenal talent early in his career.
 He won tournament games against all major competitors of his time including Alekhine, Lasker, Capablanca, Nimzowitch and Tarrasch.

 Rubinstein was one of the earliest players to select particular openings with the endgame in mind.
 He was one of the greatest endgame players ever and was particularly adept in rook endgames.